cfu288/ml-predict-lipohpillicity/README.md

   - Does the similarity of a target molecule to the training set affect its abiliy to be accurately predicted?

 #### Notebooks
-- 1_main.ipynb: General exploration to see if we can predict lipophillicity values of molecules given a molecular fingerprint
+- 1_main.ipynb: General exploration to see if we can predict lipophillicity values of molecules given a molecular fingerprint, try to perform regressions using SKlearn on molecular data
 - 2_PCA.ipynb: Experimenting with PCA for speeding up training time/visualizations
+- 3_NN.ipynb: Experimenting with a neural network regression model using Keras and Tensorflow

+#### (Tentative) Results and Conclusions
+- Lasso :
+    - r^2: 0.738
+    - RMSE: 0.863
+- Ridge :
+    - r^2: 0.774
+    - RMSE: 0.802
+- SVR :
+    - r^2: 0.790
+    - RMSE: 0.772
+    - Notes: This model seemed to strongly overfit
+- SVR + PCA:
+    - r^2: 0.786
+    - RMSE: 0.780
+    - Notes: PCA seemed to help with the overfitting problem
+- RF :
+    - r^2: 0.700
+    - RMSE: 0.923
+- NN:
+    - r^2: -
+    - RMSE: 0.968

 #### Conda/environment setup

 `conda create -c rdkit -n rdkit-env rdkit python=3.6`